balancer/balancer-v2-monorepo/pkg/deployments/README.md

 ## Deprecated Deployments

-These deployments have been depreacted because they're either oudated and have been replaced by newer versions, or because they no longer form part of the current infrastructure. **In almost all cases they should no longer be used,** and are only kept here for historical reasons.
+These deployments have been deprecated because they're either outdated and have been replaced by newer versions, or because they no longer form part of the current infrastructure. **In almost all cases they should no longer be used,** and are only kept here for historical reasons.

 Go to each deprecated deployment's readme file to learn more about why it is deprecated, and what the replacement deployment is (if any).